tapjs/tapjs/docs/changelog/index.md

 Document environment variables used.

 Built-in CodeCov.io support has been removed.
-If you were relying on this, you can add `codecov` as a devDependency, and then add this to the scripts block in your `package.json` file:
+If you were relying on this, you can add `codecov` as a devDependency, and then add `"posttest": "tap --coverage-report=lcov | codecov"` to the `scripts` section in your package.json file.

-    {
-      "scripts": {
-        "test": "tap test/*.js --coverage",
-        "posttest": "tap --coverage-report=lcov | codecov"
-      }
-    }

 ## 5.8 2016-06-24